Philosophy of Computing

 Department of Philosophy, Western University

-Philippos Papayannopoulos is currently a doctoral student in the Philosophy Department and a Resident member of the Rotman Institute of Philosophy, at the University of Western Ontario.
-His interests mainly lie in the general philosophy of science and the philosophy of mathematics.
-More specifically, he is interested in the applicability of mathematics to the natural sciences and its contributions to our theories.
-He is also interested in the (possible) consequences of the indispensability of mathematics to our theories for the ontological status of mathematical objects.
+Philippos Papayannopoulos is currently a doctoral student in the Philosophy Department and a resident member of the Rotman Institute of Philosophy, at the University of Western Ontario.
+His interests lie in computability theory as well as philosophy of mathematics, philosophy of computing, and general philosophy of science.

-Mathematical Explanations of Physical Phenomena.
-(University of Athens.
-Supervisor: Stathis Psillos, UWO, University of Athens)
+M.Sc.
+Thesis: Mathematical Explanations of Physical Phenomena.
+University of Athens, 2013

-Environmental Ethics: The Deep Ecology Movement.
-(National Technical University of Athens.
-Supervisor: V. Karasmanis, NTUA)
+Diploma Thesis: Environmental Ethics: The Deep Ecology Movement.
+National Technical University of Athens, 2010